 COMPOSITION AND MATERIALS

 This was my third oil painting.
-I was still uncomfortable with the idea of creating my own composition so I continued to study the works of other artists and test my ability to duplicate their paintings with a reasonable amount of accuracy.
-This painting was copied from a painting by Eduard Boehm, a 19th century Austrian artist.
-I do not know the title of Eduard's piece or when it was painted.
+I was still uncomfortable with the idea of creating my composition, so I continued to study the works of other artists and test my ability to duplicate their paintings with a reasonable amount of accuracy.
+This painting was copied from a painting by Eduard Boehm, a 19th-century Austrian artist.
+I do not know Eduard's title or the date that he painted it .

 - Support: Pre-Stretched & Mounted Medium Textured Cotton Canvas (Acrylic Primed)